What you will study

 Block 8 - concentrates on the issues of professional development and understanding of the personal and regulatory requirements for individuals wishing to develop their professionalism generally or continue with the social work programme.

-In addition, to pass the module, you will be required to:
+In addition, to pass the module assessment, you will be required to:

-attend seven one-day practice skills workshops (normally held on a Saturday) with your tutor group to provide you with the chance to explore the theoretical themes in relation to the realities of social work practice.
-Any workshop days missed will have to be added onto the verified practice element.
+- attend eight one-day practice skills workshops (normally held on a Saturday) with your tutor group to provide you with the chance to explore the theoretical themes in relation to the realities of social work practice.

 During this module you will develop your ICT skills and can gain marks for this both in continuous assessment and in the end-of-module assessment.
 There are also online discussions that take place immediately after each workshop to continue your interactions with your tutor and fellow students and develop your online communication skills.